Regulatory

 - DGFT IEC required.
 BIS standards apply for fuel quality.

-- Does OilFlow screen listings against India regulations?
+- Does OilFlow screen counterparties against India regulations?